Skip to main content

 Toro 38361 Power Shovel, 12-Inch, 7.5-Amp

 This was the lowest amperage corded shovel that we tested, and it performed like it.
-The amount of torque that it generates is noticeably less than the other electric shovels, both in the distance it can throw and in how much it can scoop at a time.
+The torque it generates is noticeably lower than that of other electric shovels, both in the distance it can throw and in how much it can scoop at a time.
 Even in the smaller snowstorm, it took several passes to clear each area.
-This said, unlike some of the other snow shovels, it is able to get down to the pavement, though it takes some effort to do so.
+That said, unlike some of the other snow shovels, it can get down to the pavement, though it takes some effort.

 In deeper snow, the lower torque is even more noticeable.
-The snow kept clogging the spinner, so I had to keep pulling it out of the snow, letting it clear itself, and then trying again.
-This made for a frustrating and time-consuming user experience.
+The snow kept clogging the spinner, so I had to keep pulling it out, letting it clear itself, and then trying again.
+This resulted in a frustrating, time-consuming user experience.

 Pros